zbanack/shampoo/README.md

 #### function/f
 All content wrapped inside function tags will, when clicked, execute the callback function provided.
 These are essentially HTML hyperlinks.
 You can mix and match body font types, colors, and more non-line terminating attributes inside a singular link.

 The `open` attribute will open a canvas of a given UID, passed as string.
 Similarly, the `close` attribute will close a canvas of a given UID.
-If you'd like to close <this> canvas, simple pass `self`.
+If you'd like to close <this> canvas, simple pass `self`; to close all canvases, pass `all`.
+You can pass multiple UIDs by separating them with the `&` character.

 You can specify a tooltip string to appear upon link hover.